Nursing Homes

 Frequently Asked Questions

-What are the licensing requirements for nursing homes in New Jersey?
+What are the average costs of nursing homes in New Jersey?

-Are there specialized nursing homes for dementia care in New Jersey?
+How are nursing homes regulated in New Jersey?

 What financial assistance is available for nursing home care in New Jersey?